kodeaki/philosophers/README.md

 # philosophers
-Project about the basics of threading a process
+Project about the basics of using multiple threads within a process